pingsweep/MSploit/UsingMS.md

 Knowing the available Framework interfaces is key to understanding the variety of tools available to you and honing a strategy to use these.
 For the sake of keeping it initially simple, we'll focus on some of the core interfaces: msfconsole, msfcli, msfweb, msfgui, msfencode...Metasploit consists of much more than these (more on that later).
 Note that all following examples are demonstrated on a Linux platform, and we're assuming you've already installed the Framework.

-A word of wisdom: Strategy without tactics is the slowest route to victory.
+Sagely wisdom: Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat. -Sun Tzu

 --------------------
 Let's start with msfconsole...msf >